kostiantyn-matsebora/streamstore/docs/README.md

 - _Solution already provides optimistic concurrency and event duplication control mechanisms, as a **pre-check** during stream opening_.

   However, if you need consistency guaranteed, you should implement your own mechanisms as a part of [IStreamUnitOfWork] implementation.
-For instance, you can use a transaction mechanism suppored by `ACID compliant DBMS`.
+For instance, you can use a transaction mechanism supported by `ACID compliant DBMS`.

 - _Get and Delete operations must be implemented as idempotent by their nature._